Active Topology Inference using Network Coding: Introduction

-The structure of the rest of the paper is as follows.
+The rest of the paper is organized as follows.
 Section~\ref{sec-related} discusses related work.
-Section~\ref{sec-statement} presents our assumptions, notation and problem statement.
+Section~\ref{sec-statement} presents our assumptions, notation, and problem statement.
+Section~\ref{sec:MainResults} summarizes the main results of the paper.
 Section~\ref{sec-trees} presents algorithms for inferring tree topologies.
 Binary trees are discussed in Section~\ref{sec-binaryTree}, in the absence (Section~\ref{sec-binaryLossless}) or presence (Section \ref{sec-binaryLossy}) of packet loss.
 General trees are discussed in Sections~\ref{sec-m-aryTree} and \ref{sec-generalTree}.
-Section~\ref{sec-extension} presents algorithms for inferring general directed acyclic graphs (DAGs).
-Section~\ref{sec-2by2} presents our algorithms for inferring 2-by-2 subnetwork components, in the absence (Section~\ref{sec-2by2Lossless}) or presence (Section~\ref{sec-2by2Lossy}) of packet loss.
-Section \ref{sec-merging} explains how to merge these components to reconstruct the entire topology.
-Section~\ref{sec-simul} provides simulation results for random graphs as well as real Internet topologies.
-Section~\ref{sec-connections} provides an in-depth comparison and makes connections between our approach and alternative topology inference approaches.
+Section~\ref{sec-extension} presents algorithms for inferring directed acyclic graphs (DAGs).
+Section~\ref{sec-2by2} presents algorithms for inferring 2-by-2 subnetwork components, in the absence (\ref{sec-2by2Lossless}) or presence (\ref{sec-2by2Lossy}) of packet loss.
+Section \ref{sec-merging} explains how to merge these components to reconstruct the topology.
+Section~\ref{sec-simul} provides simulation results for some realistic topologies.
+Section~\ref{sec-connections} discusses two possible deployment scenarios (one as an active probing scheme and another one using packet marking), and makes connections between our approach and alternative topology inference approaches.
 Section~\ref{sec-conclusion} concludes the paper.
+Appendices A and B analyze the probability of error of our inference algorithms in trees and DAGs, respectively.